Fall 2026 Humanitarian Training Courses

 Scholarship:

-There is no funding available to support students for any of the upcoming Spring 2025 Humanitarian Training Courses.
+There is no funding available to support students for any of the upcoming Fall 2026 Humanitarian Training Courses.
 Whether you are enrolling as a certificate student (no academic credit) or a credit-bearing student, you will be fully responsible for paying your tuition fees.

 Learn more about this course drop-down: